Ali-Azmoud/flutter_xlider/README.md

 ## Trackbars

-to customize track bars you can use `FlutterSliderTrackBar`. you can see the details here
+to customize track bars you can use `FlutterSliderTrackBar`.
+[You can see the details here](https://pub.dartlang.org/documentation/flutter_xlider/latest/flutter_xlider/FlutterSliderTrackBar-class.html)

 ```dart
 FlutterSlider(